 As security professionals, it is our job to ensure the safety of our clients regardless of the situation at hand.
-Yet, the duty of care we need to provide can be complicated by many different factors, not least by a traveller’s inherent vulnerability.
+Yet, the duty of care we need to provide can be complicated by many different factors, not least by a traveler’s inherent vulnerability.

 At Drum Cussac, we’re responsible for ensuring the safety of more than 15 million lives daily.
-Below you’ll find an overview of the challenges you’ll need to bear in mind and overcome when working with vulnerable travellers.
+Below you’ll find an overview of the challenges you’ll need to bear in mind and overcome when working with vulnerable travelers.

-For female travellers, it is important to familiarise both yourself and your clients with any local laws and customs that may increase risk.
+For female travelers, it is important to familiarise both yourself and your clients with any local laws and customs that may increase risk.
 Doing so will go a long way toward preventing uncomfortable social situations and illegal actions, especially in countries with very conservative social norms and practices.